 “Yeah,” he sniffs.
 “But I’s gonna stop runnin’.’”

 “ Dew wot?
 We gots ta git away from them there dogs.”

 “Not me.
 I jist wanna be with you, in that special way.”

 I pick him up and French-kiss him deep and long.
 He’s putty in my arms.

 “Com’n.
 They’s gonna catch us both if’n ya stop now.”

 He looks at me, totally confused.
-I guess that’s my fault.
-At least he doesn’t give up.
+I guess that is my fault.
+At least he does not give up.
 How easy to deceive with the lies we weave.

 “Hi, Jay.
 Still love me?”

 “I escaped.
 I’m somewhere west of Ft Lauderdale.”